A Fixed Deposit is a contract between a bank or a financial institution and a depositor.

-In recent times, fixed deposits are regaining popularity as excellent instruments to build wealth, particularly with rising interest rates.
+Recently, fixed deposits are regaining popularity as excellent instruments to build wealth, particularly with rising interest rates.
 You can choose the tenure of the deposit based on your financial goals.
-When the deposit matures, the deposit holder needs to either withdraw the funds or renew it for the desired term.
+When the deposit matures, the holder must withdraw or renew the funds for the desired term.

-If the deposit holder fails to execute either of the two alternatives, then the FD becomes overdue.
+The FD becomes overdue if the deposit holder fails to execute either of the two alternatives.
 An overdue FD stays dormant with the bank.

 The contract between the depositor and the bank is valid for the agreed term.
 Hence, when the deposit matures, the bank is no longer liable to pay interest at the contracted rate of interest.
 So, what happens to the maturity amount?
 Does the depositor get any interest in it?